 Cryptosporidiosis in public places

-Outbreaks of cryptosporidiosis have been associated with child care centres, public swimming pools and contaminated water supplies.
+Outbreaks of cryptosporidiosis have been associated with childcare centres, public swimming pools and contaminated water supplies.
 Most reported cases occur among:

 - young children and people in their household